DanielFMC/DanielFMC/README.md

 - 🔭 I’m currently studying in the Universidad Distrital, Bogotá, Colombia!
 - 🌱 I’m currently learning about web development :computer:
-- :dart: 2020 Goals: Learn too much about web development
+- :dart: 2021 Goals: Be an engineer and expand my knowledge
 - ⚡ Fun fact: I love the music, and I'd really like learn to play drums

 ### Connect with me: